who-knows-inc/EK_DAT_DevOps_2025_Autumn/00._Course_Material/01._Assignments/09._Testing_Security/02._After/security_breach.md

 ## Description

 A hacker has managed to breach the security of your application and gained access to your database.
 To prove it he has hand-picked some users and sent them to you.

+Do no worry.
+They were only able to gain access to the data and do not have access to your systems.

 Implement a feature that informs your users and forces them to change their password.